 Physician Portion: Date:

-My patient, , is t peing treated by this office
+My patient, for asthma. , is s being treated by this office

-for asthma.

-He/She has been instructed in the proper

-inhaler, and should be allowed to carry it with him/her in school to or use as directed.
+He/She has been instructed in inhaler, and should be allowed he proper use of the to carry it with him/he r in school for use as directed.

 Physician's Signature

-Clinic Address:

-Address S City/Town
+Clinic Address: Address City/Town State

 Parent Portion:

-l give my daughter/son, , permission to carry
+I give my daughter/son, , permission to carry

-his/her inhaler in s school to be used as
+his/her inhaler ir n school to be used as

 directed by his/her physician.

-Parent/Guardian Print Name Parent/( Guardian Signature
+Parent/Guardian Print Name Parent/Guardian Signature